h123eranga/divine/README.md

 # divine(everything is belongs to future)
 Divine is a new server side general purpose, high level programming language for those who are familiar with javascript and the extension would be .di

-The language is under cnstruction but super exited to share some of the syntax.
+The language is under cnstruction but super exited to share some of the syntaxes.

 # Variables